 Secure password exchange without SSL/TLS

-When connecting to a MySQL database server using an unencrypted connection (ssl-mode=disabled, or ssl-mode=preferred with a server that does not support SSL) and an authentication plugin of either sha256_password or caching_sha2_password, the server ordinarily sends a special-purpose public key to the client to use for password encryption.
+When connecting to a MySQL database server using an unencrypted connection (ssl-mode=disabled, or ssl-mode=preferred with a server that does not support SSL) and an authentication plugin of either sha256_password or caching_sha2_password, the server ordinarily sends a special-purpose RSA public key to the client to use for password encryption.

-This transfer is potentially insecure, and incurs an extra round-trip at connection time.
-To avoid this, place the public key on each client machine and then configure its location in Skeema using server-public-key-path.
+Once you have placed the RSA public key on the client machines, configure its location in Skeema using server-public-key-path.
 See Using certificate options, above, to learn how to configure this option.

 SSH tunnels and ssl-mode